Bone Pounder

 Died19 Witchrite 1115

 In the Year 1100, a scarred and aged jara was becoming known across the Tribe Steppes.
 He was so terrible in his methods of dealing with opposition that they called him Bone Pounder.
-After defeating a rival group of jara or some foreign frontier settlement, and if a stiff resistance was put up, he would have his soldiers lay out the bodies, and then they would ride about them, trampling and kicking the dead.
-They would then turn to eating them in between these bouts of playing with their dead.
+After defeating a rival group of jara or some foreign frontier settlement, and if a stiff resistance was put up, he would have his soldiers lay out the bodies, and then they would ride about them, trampling and kicking the dead; oftentimes consuming some in between bouts of playing with the dead.

 - Galathrel, to the 1st Ackarion Squad, Pillar of Horns - "Tarfilerquar, Another Form"

 Over the next five years, by force and guile, Bone Pounder’s horde had increased to 20,000.
-Bone Pounder took his horde east, riding into Cinazan attacking the Khazarkar Empire.
+A Jara Khan, Bone Pounder took his horde east, riding into Cinazan against the holds of the Khazarkar Empire.
 At the time, the Khazarkars were still on the eastern fringes of the Cinazan region, on the other side of the river Rute.

 For ten years Bone Pounder's Bloodletters left a trail of destruction.
 They rode through the land forcing the Khazarkars to stay bottled up in their castles and cities.
-Word of Bone Pounder’s victories got back, and more and more jara came out to join his victorious army.
+As word of Bone Pounder’s victories spread, more joined his vicious army.

-In 1115, with 30,000 jara under him, they attacked the Khazarkar capital city Nibar-Pharân.
-Bone Pounder's crack unit, the Blood Stormers, battled an elite guard of temple defenders, mummy lord priests of Set, stone elementals, and a pair of devils summoned to bolster their defenses.
+In 1115, with 120,000 hooves under him, they attacked the Khazarkar capital city of Nibar-Pharân.
+Bone Pounder's crack unit, the Blood Stormers, battled an elite guard of temple defenders, mummy lord priests of Set, stone elementals, and a host of summoned allies.
 Bone Pounder’s Blood Stormers died to the last.
-Bone Pounder finished off the defenders then galloped up the bloodied steps of the Abattâdas Pyramid where he battled the leader of the Khazarkar Empire, Setarch Benâth.
-In a bloodied and severely wounded state, Bone Pounder fought the priest for ten minutes, supposedly dying from fatigue rather than wounds.
+Looking to break out, Bone Pounder galloped up the bloodied steps of the Abattâdas Pyramid where he was brought down by the leader of the Khazarkar Empire, the Setarch Benâth.